 Morgan also has a strong background with voice and swallowing disorders and provides follow-up telepractice treatment using telepractice.
 Morgan's telepractice experience includes work with adolescents with language learning difficulties as well as adults with voice and swallowing disorders.

 Kayla LaBrie, M.A., CF-SLP: Kayla is a graduate of the University of Maine.
 She provides telepractice sessions for preschool and school-aged students.
-Kayla has a graduate certificate in disabilities students.
 She has a strong background in working with preschool students.
+Kayla enjoys building engaging materials to use with her students.
 Mary Beaster, M.A., CCC-SLP: Mary is a graduate of the University of Maine.
 She joined the Pen Bay Speech and Hearing team in 2015.
 She works with preschool and school-aged clients.
 Mary enjoys making her own therapy materials.
 Natalia Guaqueta-Tyler, M.A., CCC-SLP: Natalia is a graduate of California State University, Chico.
 She has clinical experience working in medical settings as well as in public schools.
 She has clinical experience with preschool and school-aged students.
 Natalia joined Pen Bay Speech and Hearing in 2016.
 Amy Micklich, M.A., CCC-SLP: Amy has over twenty years of clinical experience in diagnostic evaluation and treatment of children, adolescents and adults with a wide range of developmental and acquired brain based learning differences.
 Her scope of practice includes attention disorders, non-verbal learning disabilities, autism spectrum, social cognitive learning disabilities, auditory processing, executive functioning deficits, traumatic brain injuy, and augmentative and alternative communication.
 Amy is dedicated to developing functional treatment strategies.
 Cindy Cowing, M.A., CCC-SLP: Cindy is a highly experienced speech pathologist having worked with clients of all ages.
 She enjoys working with preschool and school-aged students.
 Cindy also has a lot of experience in treating clients with swallowing disorders.
 Sara Palazzo, M.A., CCC-SLP: Sara is a graduate of the University of Louisiana at Monroe.
 She previously worked for CDS with preschoolers but also has experience with elder care at skilled facilities.
 Sara moved to Maine with her husband to raise their two girls.

 Sara enjoys working with teachers and parents.
 She provides telepractice services for preschool and school-aged students.